 Here at Coffee Masters, we talk to lots of café owners who want to offer their customers a milk alternative but feel overwhelmed by the sheer amount of choice available.

-In 2018, dairy free milks stood out as the biggest growth area for coffee shops.
+In 2018, dairy-free milk stood out as the biggest growth area for coffee shops.
 Catherine Seay, co-owner of Curators Coffee in London, attributed this to more customers adopting a vegan diet.
-‘We’ve noticed an increase in the popularity of plant-based milks this year,’ she told Square UK, ‘in the past drinking alternative milks was mainly driven by dietary intolerances, but the popularity of plant-based diets have seen our alternative milks such as oat and soy increase significantly’.
+‘We’ve noticed an increase in the popularity of plant-based milk this year,’ she told Square UK, ‘in the past drinking alternative milk was mainly driven by dietary intolerances, but the popularity of plant-based diets have seen our alternative milk such as oat and soy increase significantly’.

 To help you decide which milk alternative is the best fit for your café, we have written a brief guide to the most popular varieties, with the advantages and disadvantages of each one.